 Plant family: Rutaceae

-Production: Cold pressed (expressed) from the rinds of lemons.
-(Steam-distilled lemon is available but not typically used in aromatherapy.)
+Production: Mechanically expressed from the peels of lemons.
+(Steam-distilled lemon oil is available but not commonly used in aromatherapy.)

 Aroma: Bright, refreshing, uplifiting, lemony